-I met up with Raashid at the Mondrian London to shoot at their Summer Terrace on South Bank.
+I met up with Raashid at the Mondrian London to shoot at their terrace on South Bank.
 As the hotel features a fusion of American and British cuisine, I thought it the perfect setting for a New Yorker turned Londoner.
 We shot at the bespoke Grey Goose Boat, sitting with a riverside view of the Thames and tried two Grey Goose cocktails: La Poire and Le Grand Fizz.
 We talked about tailoring, his transatlantic life and how fatherhood changed his life.

 Describe yourself in 5 words.